candycgit/algorithm/README.md

   - derive [**Minimum Vertex Cover**](https://en.wikipedia.org/wiki/Vertex_cover)
     (minimum set of lines) from the unmatched vertices using **Augmenting Path Search** (Minimum Cover Derivation).
-- For Minimum Line Cover see **König's Theorem**: in any bipartite graph, the number of edges in a maximum matching (maximum number of independent zero assignments) is equal to the minimum number of vertices (minimum number of horizontal and vertical lines) required to cover all edges.
-Run the DFS from all unassigned rows, then:
+  - Alternating Path runs using DFS from all unassigned rows:
       - Covered Rows: Are all rows **not** reached by the final DFS.
 (Horizontal Lines)
       - Covered Columns: Are all columns reached by the final DFS.
 (Vertical Lines)

+  For Minimum Line Cover see **König's Theorem**: in any bipartite graph, the number of edges in a maximum matching
+  (maximum number of independent zero assignments) is equal to the minimum number of vertices
+  (minimum number of horizontal and vertical lines) required to cover all edges.

 ### leetcode